Three cases of diphtheria reported in Kon Tum - VietNamNet

 Local commune officers and health workers went to every house in the affected areas to examine and give people medicine, which reassured them much after the death of the girl.

-Besides Dak Nong and Kon Tum, HCM City also reported one case of diphtheria last week.
-VNS
+Besides Đắk Nông and Kon Tum, HCM City also reported one case of diphtheria last week. — VNS

 OR QUICK LOGIN